knoup/xviii/README.md

 therefore represent a state in which it is facing westward, has 5 HP remaining, and 4 movement points.

-Note that the parentheses following the name of a unit is its limit per player, not deployment cost.

 During the playing phase, players successively command their units by clicking on the desired unit and giving it movement/attack/rotation orders while selected (see below).
 The currently selected unit is outlined in yellow, while units that have already attacked this turn are outlined in red.

-Line of Sight
+Line of Sight & Weather
 --------------

 In addition to movement points and max attacking range, units are limited by their line of sight.

+Each unit has a primary and secondary visual range.
+Enemy units outside the primary, but within the secondary, are seen only as flags and their location may be inaccurate.
+Units outside of the secondary range are completely invisible.

 A unit can neither move to a tile, nor attack an enemy, that has an enemy unit in the way.
-Friendly units can move past each other; however, with the exception of ART and MOR, they cannot fire from behind other friendlies.
+Friendly units can move past each other; however, whether they can fire "above" units in the way is determined in their .txt.

+XVIII also features a dynamic weather system.
+Every once in a while, the weather changes, and with it, the visual range of all units is, too, affected.
+The values are as follows, with P representing primary and S secondary visual range:

+Light fog: -2P, -2S
+Heavy fog: -4P, -4S
+Light rain: -1P, -1S
+Heavy rain: -2P, -2S

+Every in-game turn represents the passage of 15 minutes.

 Keyboard shortcuts & mouse commands
 ------------------------------------